Goals and Expectations for USP Scholars

 8. For the culmination of research, scholars are expected to meet the presentation requirement and the paper requirements detailed at http://www.scholars.ufl.edu/presentation-requirement.aspx and http://www.scholars.ufl.edu/reportingpublication-requirement.aspx.

-9. Students not fulfilling the culminating requirements in #7 can expect a financial hold on their academic record and may be required to repay the stipend for not completing the University Scholars Program.
+9. Students not fulfilling the requirements will not receive their stipend.
+In the event that an early disbursement was made the student and the student didn't meet the requirements, the student can expect a financial hold on their academic record and may be required to repay the stipend for not completing the University Scholars Program.

 At both the midpoint and the end of each semester you and the faculty advisor will receive an evaluation form to let us know how you are progressing.